apache/mesos/docs/operator-http-api.md

 ### FRAMEWORK_REMOVED

 Sent whenever a framework is removed.
-This can happen when a framework is explicitly teardown by the operator or if it fails to re-register with the master within the failover timeout.
+This can happen when a framework is explicitly teardown by the operator or if it fails to reregister with the master within the failover timeout.

 ```
 FRAMEWORK_REMOVED Event (JSON)